Harry Garside: Personal life

 Garside is employed as a plumber.
 He wore nail polish during the 2020 Summer Olympics, citing his desire to defy gender stereotypes.

 Garside is also known for challenging gender norms, often wearing skirts and dresses to awards shows and ceremonies.
 Though he has received a lot of backlash over this, Garside has stated that he hopes he is being a good advocate for the LGBTQIA+ community.

-In 2022, Harry was the Runner up on I'm a Celebrity, Get Me Out Of Here, Which is an Australian reality show.
-He lost to Liz Ellis, who was an Australian Netballer.
+In 2022, Harry was the runner-up of the ninth season of the reality show I'm a Celebrity...Get Me Out of Here!, losing to netball player Liz Ellis.

 In 2024, Garside published an autobiography called The Good Fight.